jb-chaudron/wikipedia-MRMR-tag/README.md

 ## Problem Statement

+**Objective:** his project is part of my thesis.
+During this thesis, I wanted to differenciate the style of the articles in Wikipedia by their categories, the problem is that there is no clear categories.
+The closest we have is some tags that are added by machine learning, such as 'geographical', 'history', but also 'Asia' or 'science & technologies'.

-**Objective:** Identify a minimal set of Wikipedia article topics (tags) that best explain stylistic variation across high-quality French Wikipedia articles.
+Our objectif : Identifying a minimal set of topics that explained the best the stylistic variation in the articles.

 **Motivation:** Wikipedia lacks clear, consistent categories.
 By leveraging machine-generated tags, we aim to uncover which topics most strongly predict stylistic differences, supporting better content organization and discovery.